Zagros Mountains forest steppe: Fauna

 The Zagros are home to many threatened and endangered animals, including the Persian leopard (Panthera pardus tulliana), Syrian brown bear (Ursus arctos syriacus), mouflon (Ovis orientalis orientalis), wolf (Canis lupus), striped hyena (Hyena hyena), Blanford's fox (Vulpes cana), and Zagros Mountains mouse-like hamster (Calomyscus bailwardi).
-Wild goats (Capra aegrarus) can be found throughout the Zagros Mountains.
+Wild goats (Capra aegagrus) can be found throughout the Zagros Mountains.
 The Persian fallow deer (Dama dama mesopotamica), an ancient domesticate once thought extinct, was rediscovered in the late 20th century in Khuzestan Province in the southern Zagros.

 In the late 19th century, the Asiatic lion (Panthera leo persica) inhabited the southwestern part of the mountains.
 It is now extinct in this region.

 The Luristan newt (Neurergus kaiseri) is a vulnerable species endemic to the central Zagros mountains of Iran.

 Protected areas

-A 2017 assessment found that 20,339 km², or 5%, of the ecoregion is in protected areas.
+A 2017 assessment found that 20,339 km2, or 5%, of the ecoregion is in protected areas.
 Protected areas include: